 ACoAs were blamed for not behaving ‘right’, even thought we were not experienced yet in social etiquette or subtleties, didn’t have enough motor co-ordination, weren’t old enough to actually act like adults!….

 EXP: Beth was a pretty little girl who grew up in church.
-On one occasion her mother was at the dais addressing a group of ladies.
+On one occasion her mother was at the dais addressing a Ladies Group.
 Beth was left all alone in the front pew & expected to sit for 2 hours like a perfectly groomed doll.
-But she’s s normal 4-year-old – bored, lonely & fidgeting.
-Her mother was annoyed at her child’s ‘misbehavior’, confined it would make her look bad.
+But she was a normal 4-year-old – bored, lonely & fidgeting.
+Her mother was annoyed at her child’s ‘misbehavior’, confident it would make her look bad.

 • Many ACoAs experienced being emotionally blackmailed – controlled using fear, obligation or guilt.
 Our parents’ narcissism & lack of boundaries made it easy for them to: